pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 # https://download.nomachine.com/it/download/?id=1&platform=linux)
 wget https://web9001.nomachine.com/download/9.1/Linux/nomachine_9.1.24_6_amd64.deb
 # Install NoMachine using the just-uploaded installer (again, this applies to an Ubuntu WSL installation)
+# NB: You will be asked if you want to add VS Code's repositories during the installation process: accept!
 sudo apt-get update
 sudo apt-get install ./nomachine_9.1.24_6_amd64.deb
 ```